Dark Souls: Dark Souls III

 Dark Souls III was released in 2016 for Windows, PlayStation 4, and Xbox One.
 The gameplay is paced faster than previous Souls installments, which was attributed in part to the gameplay of Bloodborne.
 The game takes place in the kingdom of Lothric, where the player must end the cycle of linking the Flame.
-In 2017, the complete version containing the base game and both expansions (Ashes of Ariendel and The Ringed City) was released, under the title Dark Souls III: The Fire Fades Edition.
+In 2017, the complete version containing the base game and both expansions (Ashes of Ariandel and The Ringed City) was released, under the title Dark Souls III: The Fire Fades Edition.
 Dark Souls III was both critically and commercially successful, with critics calling it a worthy and fitting conclusion to the series.
-It sold over 10 million copies by 2020, making it the fastest-selling game in Bandai Namco's history at the time (until it was overtaken by Elden Ring).
+It sold over 10 million copies by 2020, making it the fastest-selling game in Bandai Namco's history at the time (until the record was beaten by Elden Ring).
 In 2015, Miyazaki said that Dark Souls III would likely be the last of the series, with FromSoftware choosing to move onto new games of unrelated IPs in the future.

 Other media

 A comic book by Titan Comics based on the series debuted alongside the release of Dark Souls III in 2016.
-A Kickstarter campaign for a licensed board game by Steamforged Games, Dark Souls – The Board Game, was also announced around the same time.
+A Kickstarter campaign for a licensed board game by Steamforged Games, Dark Souls: The Board Game, was also announced around the same time.
 The campaign was funded within the first three minutes of its launch and was released in April 2017.

-Dark Souls – The Board Game (2017) is a combat-centric miniatures game for 1-4 players.
-From tabletop gaming publisher, Steamforged Games, Dark Souls™: The Board Game emulates the video game in its challenging difficulty and has sold over 500,000 copies worldwide.
-Now (2022) two new core sets for Dark Souls™: The Board Game have been released, each visiting iconic locations from the video game - Tomb of Giants & The Painted World of Ariamis.

-In February 2017, music from the series composed by Motoi Sakuraba was performed by a live orchestra at the Salle Pleyel concert hall in Paris.
+In February 2017, music from the series by Motoi Sakuraba was performed by a live orchestra at the Salle Pleyel concert hall in Paris.
 In September of that year, a limited edition vinyl box set containing the soundtracks of all three games was released in Europe.
 In Japan, a box set containing the enhanced versions of all three games for the PlayStation 4, the soundtracks for each, bookends, artwork prints, and dictionaries detailing every in-game item was released on May 24, 2018.
+The romanticism of Dark Souls III setting has been the topic of analysts, emphasizing the sublime aspects it draws.